FDA's Youth Tobacco Prevention Plan

 FDA's enforcement actions and youth education efforts designed to protect kids from the harms of e-cigarettes include:

-Keeping individual retail locations and corporate retailers accountable for sales to minors.
+Keeping individual retail locations and corporate retailers accountable for sales to underage purchasers.

-Barring retail locations that repeatedly sell to minors from selling tobacco products for a period of time.
+Barring retail locations that repeatedly sell to underage purchasers from selling tobacco products for a period of time.

 Unveiling steps to prevent youth access.